 HE’S DONE IT HE’S DONE IT HE’S DONE IT!

-It was on the 3rd desperate whisper of “He’s done it” that I realised I was slapping BF’s leg every time I said it.
+It was on the 3rd desperate whisper of “He’s done it” that I realised I was slapping my friend’s leg every time I said it.
 Whoops.. sorry!!

 The crowd was still gasping and frantically whispering when it all completely un-raveled for poor Ingrid at the last line of fences.
 I felt awful for her, she held the top spot for two days.
 But that’s the beauty of the sport – there are 3 disciplines to overcome – and on the day Nereo and Andrew pulled it out of the bag.
 What a fantastic Badminton to witness!